slimsag/music/README.md

 # music

-This repository holds music and general information about Chinese instruments (Dizi, Erhu, Guzheng).
+This repository holds music and general information about Chinese instruments (Dizi, Erhu, Pipa, and Guzheng).

 Basically, this is my personal notes for while I learn to play (since most resources are, well, in Chinese and I can only read English).